-- Bathtubs on exterior walls have insulation behind them and draftstops installed. - Dropped ceilings, dropped-soffit cabinets, and stairwells on exterior walls have draftstops installed behind them (unless drywall was installed prior to framing-in). - □ Windows and doors are sealed to framing using caulks, foams, backer rod, and/or similar. - □ Window flashing is properly installed to shed water. - All electrical and plumbing penetrations between conditioned and unconditioned spaces are caulked or otherwise sealed. - □ All recessed lights beneath unconditioned spaces are air-tight and rated for insulated ceiling (IC).
-All kitchen and bathroom fans are appropriately rated (capacity and sound) and exhausted to the outside. - All exterior penetrations (exterior light fixtures, phone and other service cables, etc.) are sealed with caulk, gaskets, or similar. - All housewrap seams are overlapped and taped; top and bottom edges are sealed past the plates; housewrap is appropriately lapped under window flashing. - Building paper seams are overlapped shingle style to shed water and appropriately lapped under window flashing. - Batt insulation is kraft-faced or blown-in insulation or spray foam is used. - Unless specifically required by code, no polyethylene vapor retarder is installed on the inside of the walls. - Ductwork is sufficiently air-sealed as verified by a duct pressure test conducted by a HERS rater or other qualified building scientist.
+- Bathtubs on exterior walls have insulation behind them and draftstops installed. - Dropped ceilings, dropped-soffit cabinets, and stairwells on exterior walls have draftstops installed behind them (unless drywall was installed prior to framing-in). - Windows and doors are sealed to framing using caulks, foams, backer rod, and/or similar. - Window flashing is properly installed to shed water. - □ All electrical and plumbing penetrations between conditioned and unconditioned spaces are caulked or otherwise sealed. - All recessed lights beneath unconditioned spaces are air-tight and rated for insulated ceiling (IC).
+All kitchen and bathroom fans are appropriately rated (capacity and sound) and exhausted to the outside. - □ All exterior penetrations (exterior light fixtures, phone and other service cables, etc.) are sealed with caulk, gaskets, or similar. - All housewrap seams are overlapped and taped; top and bottom edges are sealed past the plates; housewrap is appropriately lapped under window flashing. - Building paper seams are overlapped shingle style to shed water and appropriately lapped under window flashing. - Batt insulation is unfaced or blown-in insulation is used. - □ No vapor retarder is installed on the inside of the walls. - Ductwork is sufficiently air-sealed as verified by a duct pressure test conducted by a HERS rater.
 Ductwork leakage to the exterior should be not more than 5% of the total air handling unit capacity (at high speed) when tested at 25 Pa pressure.